 It is now the standard of care for babies diagnosed with HIE to receive therapeutic hypothermia (brain cooling).
 Most guidelines dictate that doctors must administer hypothermia therapy within six hours of the time the birth asphyxia occurred.
 Generally, this means a baby with HIE must be cooled within six hours of birth.

-Research shows that therapeutic hypothermia slows almost every injurious process that starts to occur when a baby’s brain experiences an oxygen-depriving insult.
+Research shows that therapeutic hypothermia slows almost every injurious process that starts to occur when a baby’s brain experiences birth asphyxia.
 During the treatment, the baby’s body temperature is cooled to a few degrees below normal for 72 hours.
 Cooling the brain in this way has been shown to prevent cerebral palsy or reduce the severity of the condition.
 Properly administering hypothermia treatment on a baby with HIE is critical for preventing or improving the long-term effects of birth asphyxia.

 For more information on therapeutic hypothermia, please visit our pages below:

 - Eligibility Criteria for Hypothermia Therapy